micharbet/CLE/doc/README.md

 However this was first, primitive 'life' in command line.

 Evolution continues.
-I removed the setup necessity in an ingenious way - by passing the resource file icompressed and base64 encoded through a shell variable to the remote system.
+I removed the setup necessity in an ingenious way - by passing the resource file compressed and base64 encoded through a shell variable to the remote system.
 To be honest, I was inspired by the 'sshrc' project.
 Result: no setup, no tweaks on the remote site no harm to the current environment and consistent environment over all sessions!